Radio Yunost: History

 Radio Yunost' began broadcasting in 1962 in what was then the USSR.
 It was the main station, where Russian people could hear fresh foreign music.
 Now "Yunost" radio station, also called "You-FM" is part of the Federal State Unitary Enterprise VGTRK, which also includes television channels "Russia", "Sport", "Culture", "Vesti", and "Bibigon", as well as radio stations "Radio Rossii", "Mayak", "Culture", and "Vesti FM".
 The station shut down as a youth station on January 9, 2014.
 Radio Yunost was relaunched on January 2, 2018, as an online-only service, now playing older Russian songs and literature-based programming instead of pop and dance music.

-Talk and music shows

-Billboard Dance Club Play Song Top 25

-Saturday evening show, hosted by Masha Haritonova, is presenting Billboard Club Chart.

-Currently this show is broadcast between 18:00 msk and 20:00 msk on Saturdays.

-Hip-Hop Master

-Sunday late-evening show, hosted by Master Spensor, is presenting main artists and new names of Russian urban music.